 Anna started her career at the Kendall Speech and Language Center, Inc. in 1997.
 She worked as a trained technician working with children with Autism Spectrum Disorders.
 In 1998, Anna earned the position as a speech assistant at KSLC.
 She decided to focus on speech and language development as her chosen career and went on to earn her master’s degree and finish training in New York City.
 Anna lives with her husband and three girls.
 She enjoys teaching children social skills to assist them in their social settings.
 Anna teaches children school-related skills, friendship making skills, and dealing with feelings.
 She runs the Little Steps Big Rewards program that is offered at KSLC.
 This program is for children functioning between the ages of 2 1/2 and 4 years of age.
 This program is designed to facilitate emergent literacy, language development, social interaction and phonemic awareness.
 Anna will lead groups related to social thinking skills to assist school age children with understanding how to use language in social situations.
 Anna is now working at Kendall Speech and Language Center, Inc. part-time.

 Ysmery Reyes-Ruiz, M.S.
 Special Education

 Ysmery has over 15 years of experience working with special needs children and their families.
-She received her B.A. in psychology with a minor in human resources in 2008.
+She received her B.A. in psychology with a major in human resources in 2008.
 Shortly after, she pursued her Masters degree at Barry University where she graduated with a M.S. in exceptional student education with an endorsement in Autism.
 She is also certified in Handwriting Without Tears.
 She is passionate about teaching children and making a difference in their lives.